GAME-CLI-SRV-DEV/ViaVersionProtocolSupport/README.md

 - **Waterfall Support:** Not planned.
 Use Velocity or install VVPS on the backend servers.
 - **Transition from ProtocolSupportBungee:**
-  1. Install Velocity.
+  1. Install Velocity/Waterfall.
-  2. Download `ViaVersionProtocolSupportVelocity`.
+  2. Download `ViaVersionProtocolSupportVelocity`, or use ViaProxy with BungeeViaProxy.
-  3. Configure Velocity for use with 1.6.4–1.4.6 clients.
+  3. Configure Velocity/Waterfall for use with 1.6.4–1.4.6 clients.

 ---